UTM Parameters Best Practices

 Or, by putting some specific originating aspect under the medium can confuse you with the double use of ‘facebook.’

-The best way is to let the UTMs flow like a normal sentence without any redundancy.
+One of the best practices for UTM Parameters is to let them flow like a normal sentence without any redundancy.

 2. Keep a Record of UTM Links